 Part of Apple's iWork office productivity package (along with Apple Pages).
 Can open and save PowerPoint compatible files as well as saving in its own format and allowing export as PDF, Flash and Quicktime movies.

 Part of the free and open source OpenOffice office suite.
 Can open and save PowerPoint compatible files as well as saving in its own format and allows exporting as Flash and PDF.

 Moodle presentation like modules

 There are several standard Moodle resources and activities that will allow you to create presentations within Moodle.
 And there are many third party Contributed code plugins and modules as well.

 A lesson activity creates linked visual pages of content in a variety of ways.
 Both Lesson and PowerPoint can be turned into an asynchronous adaptive teaching tool.
 Some simpler PowerPoints can be imported into a Lesson.

-The Slideshow module uses HTML and has a focus on images.
+The Slideshow module for Moodle 2.5+ uses HTML and has a focus on images.

-Presentation module is another Moodle HTML based activity.
+The Presentation module for Moodle 1.9 is another Moodle HTML based activity.